 The Staff Group Directors Council (SGDC) is charged with the care of the organization through coordinating, reviewing and consensus-building.
 Rather than acting as an independent decision-making body, the SGDC has a formal role in providing review and input for specific areas (HR policies/practices, annual budget process, workspace issues) and provides a channel for systematic implementation of workplace policies.
 Additionally, the SGDC creates opportunities to build consensus and cohesion across the organization in alignment with UUA mission and values, including ensuring that culture change remains at the center and is realized throughout the UUA’s work.

-Membership – All staff group directors (these directors report to the President, Executive Vice President, or Treasurer), with additional Congregational Life Staff representation: Rev. Dr. Susan Frederick-Gray, Carey McDonald, Rob Molla, Rev. Sarah Lammert, Janice Marie Johnson, Rev. Lauren Smith, Andrew McGeorge, Lisa Gregory, Taquiena Boston, Jessica York, Helene Atwan, Larry Stritof, Rev. Alicia Forde, Rev. Ashley Horan, Mary Benard, LaTonya Richardson, Jason LeBeau, Mike O’Herron, Hillary Goodridge, and Connie Goodbread
+Membership – All staff group directors (these directors report to the President, Executive Vice President, or Chief Financial Officer), with additional Congregational Life Staff representation: Rev. Dr. Susan Frederick-Gray, Carey McDonald, Rob Molla, Rev. Sarah Lammert, Dr. Janice Marie Johnson, Rev. Lauren Smith, Andrew McGeorge, Lisa Gregory, Jessica York, Helene Atwan, Larry Stritof, Rev. Alicia Forde, Rev. Ashley Horan, Mary Benard, LaTonya Richardson, Jason LeBeau, Mike O’Herron, Hillary Goodridge, Shige Sakurai, and Connie Goodbread

 Executive Advisory Group